JianingFang/DifferLand_Global/README.md

 # DifferLand (Global)
 By Jianing Fang (jf3423@columbia.edu), last revised Oct 22, 2024.

-This depository contains the source code for the DifferLand model described in the manuscript "*Differentiable Land Model Reveals Global Environmental Controls on Ecological Parameters*."
+This depository contains the source code for the DifferLand model described in the manuscript "*Differentiable Land Model Reveals Global Environmental Controls on Latent Ecological Functions*."
 This README file walks you through the process of installing and running the DifferLand package.

 ## Repository Structure
 - `DifferLand/`: the source code of the DifferLand model.